Funding for personal alarms

 • Meet the additional clinical, functional and social requirements

-• MePACS Home Alarm with falls pendant
+• MePACS Home Alarm with fall detection pendant

-• Partial funding for MePACS Solo watch
+• Partial funding for MePACS Solo Connect watch

 • Monthly monitoring